adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 What will be covered:
 - Review the measurement error problem |
-- Basic description of the SIMEX Method |
+- Basics of the SIMEX Method |
-- Basic description of SIMEX implementation in Student Growth Percentiles (SGP) |
+- Basics of SIMEX in Student Growth Percentiles (SGP) |
 - Provide evidence of effectiveness from an example state's analyses |
   + Empirical distributions of SGPs |
   + Correlation of SGP estimates with prior student achievement |